joostkremers/ebib/docs/ebib-manual.md

 you are done with a database and want to close it, type `c`.
 This closes the current database.
 It does not leave Ebib, and all other databases you have open will remain so.

+You can quickly jump to any entry in the database with the key `j`.
+This ask you for an entry key using completion and then jumps to the corresponding entry.
+This actually works across databases: the keys that are offered for completion are the keys from all open databases.
+After selecting a key, Ebib changes to the corresponding database and shows the entry corresponding to the key.

+If you use `ivy` or `helm` for completion, instead of completing the entry key, you can type any part of the author/editor names, of the title and the year of the entry you want to jump to.
+You can also see the bibliography file to which the entry belongs.
+This is a good way to search for a particular entry if you’re not sure of the entry key.
+(In fact, with `ivy` or `helm`, it becomes generally unnecessary to remember the entry key of an entry.)

+You can restrict the jump candidates to the current database by using a prefix argument, i.e., by tying `C-u j`.

 ## Starting a New `.bib` File